twblack88/community/bounties/working-on-a-bounty.md

 [How to use GitHub](/content/using-github)

-{% hint style="tip" %}
-If your bounty has been content based you’ll need to copy your content over to HackMD from your Google doc.
-All content on the site is in markdown.
+💡 _If your work is content based you’ll need to copy your content over to HackMD from your Google doc.
+All content on the site is in markdown._
-{% endhint %}

 Once your pull request has been approved we’ll let you know how to request your Dai.